Broiled Salmon with Sesame Maple Glaze

 - 2 Tablespoons rice vinegar

-- 2 Tablespoons soy sauce or tamari, for gluten-free
+- 2 Tablespoons soy sauce or tamari, gluten free if needed

 - 1 garlic clove minced